šŸ“š Goodbye BookWyrm, Hello Bookmory

 A couple of weeks ago, I finally deleted my BookWyrm account.
 It was a long time coming, honestly.
 While I can definitely appreciate all of the work that went into the software side of things and the community they’re trying to foster, as a book-tracking service it was just very… lacking.

 The way BookWyrm works is that you search for your edition of a book within that instance’s database, in my case BookWyrm.social’s.
-If you were lucky, the book listing already existed and you simply needed to mark it as ā€œto be readā€ or whatever.
-But in my experience, there were simply too many cases when the book was either:
+If you were lucky, its listing already existed and you simply needed to mark it as ā€œto be readā€ or whatever.
+But for the vast majority of the time I used the site, the books I was trying to look up were either:

-• not in the database, meaning you’d have to import it from a different open-sourced library (like OpenLibrary) or, if it wasn’t listed anywhere else, manually add the book
+• not in the database, meaning you’d have to import it from a different library (like OpenLibrary) or, much more often, manually add the book yourself

-• listed multiple times because people were adding different editions as entirely different book listings, and there was no librarian to merge the different entries together
+• listed multiple times because people were adding different editions as entirely different books, and there were no librarians to merge all these duplicates

-It got to the point where I was having to manually add in entries for basically every single thing I was reading.
-I stopped trying to track books that I wanted to read in future because it was such a PITA having to make a book entry just to add it to my TBR.
-Instead I just made a list of book titles in Obsidian and tracking my reading progress there.
+It got to the point where I was having to manually add book entries for basically every single thing I was reading.
+I completely stopped trying to track books that I wanted to read in future because it was such a PITA having to go through that whole process just to add them to my TBR.
+I found myself making lists of books in Obsidian and tracking my reading progress there because it was quicker.

-And if I was doing all of that, what even was the point in maintaining a BookWyrm account?
-The social aspects were fine enough, but I could also just post in the #Bookstodon hashtag and connect with a lot more people, and I could follow my BookWyrm mutuals from Mastodon without missing a beat.
+And if I was doing all of that, what even was the point in using BookWyrm?
+The social aspects were fine… but I could also just post in the #Bookstodon hashtag and connect with a lot more people.
+And I could follow my BookWyrm mutuals from Mastodon, so did I even really need to be on BookWyrm to see what people were talking about?

-Ultimately my needs are quite different from what BookWyrm was offering, and while I will definitely recommend this service to anyone who is looking for a social media book-tracking site that is neither Goodreads nor StoryGraph, I decided it was time to move on.
+Ultimately my needs were quite different from what BookWyrm was offering.
+While I will definitely recommend this service to anyone who is looking for a social media book-tracking site that is neither Goodreads nor StoryGraph, I decided it was time for me to move on.

 What next?